-Before we review Panama’s statistics and related information, let’s determine exactly what “Third World” means today.
+Before we review Panama’s statistics and related information, let’s determine what “Third World” means today.

-Since the fall of the Soviet Union, these labels no longer apply and the term “third-world country” has taken on a different meaning.
-Instead of political affiliation, the term now refers to countries that are developing in industry, education, poverty levels, and economic stability.
+Since the fall of the Soviet Union, the term “third-world country” has taken on a different meaning.
+It now refers to countries that are developing in industry, education, poverty level, and economic stability.

-All of Latin America is often lumped into the third-world category, but each country’s development varies and each should be considered separately based upon its strengths and weaknesses.
+All Latin American countries are usually put into the Third World category.
+However, each country’s level of development is different and should be evaluated individually based on its strengths and weaknesses.

-According to the World Population Review, third-world countries are commonly defined by:
+According to the World Population Review, third-world countries are defined by:

 - Non-industrialized or newly industrialized commerce.

-Panama currently ranks 57th in the Human Development Index (HDI) as a country with very high human development.
-However, due to some educational disparities, the country’s living conditions can be difficult in some locations.
+Panama ranks 67th in the Human Development Index (HDI) as a country with very high human development.
+However, due to educational disparities, the country’s living conditions are poor in certain locations.

-Country-wide poverty has fallen to 14% while the largest Regional Finance Center (the IFC) in Central America has been built using canal revenues.
-Panama’s strong economic and business climates have strengthened its financial sector which reports solid growth and earnings.
+Country-wide poverty levels have dropped thanks to the construction of the largest Regional Finance Center (the IFC) in Central America, which was built with Canal revenue.
+Panama’s strong economicand business climates have strengthened its financial sector which reports solid growth and earnings.

 Is Panama Third World?
 Draw Your Own Conclusion